Noach: The differentiation of clean and unclean

+Meaning of "Seven animals each"

 Reading in Genesis 7:3 the command to take into the Ark "of the fowl also of the air, seven each," a midrash hypothesized that the command might have meant seven of each kind of animal (three of one gender and four of the other).
 But then one of them would lack a mate.
 Hence the midrash concluded that God meant seven males and seven females.
-Of course, God did not need them, but they were to come (in the words of Genesis 7:3) "to keep seed alive upon the face of all the earth."
+Of course, God did not need them, but they were to come (in the words of Genesis 7:3) "to keep seed alive upon the face of all the earth".
+The Gemara interpreted the words "every bird (tzippor) of any winged (kanaf) [species]" in Genesis 7:14.
+The Gemara read the word "bird" (tzippor) here to refer only to clean birds, and "winged" (kanaf) to include both unclean birds and grasshoppers.

+40 day quarantine

 Rabbi Simeon ben Yoḥai taught that because the generation of the Flood transgressed the Torah that God gave humanity after Moses had stayed on the mountain for 40 days and 40 nights (as reported in Exodus 24:18 and 34:28 and Deuteronomy 9:9–11, 18, 25; and 10:10), God announced in Genesis 7:4 that God would "cause it to rain upon the earth 40 days and 40 nights."
 Similarly, Rabbi Joḥanan taught that because the generation of the Flood corrupted the features that take shape after 40 days (in the womb), God announced in Genesis 7:4 that God would "cause it to rain upon the earth 40 days and 40 nights, and every living substance that I have made will I blot out."